vinaya » pli-tv-pvr » Parivāra

 Osāraṇaṁ, nissāraṇaṁ, bhaṇḍukammaṁ, brahmadaṇḍaṁ, kammalakkhaṇaññeva pañcamaṁ—

-Admittance, sending away, shaving, the supreme penalty, and any situation with similar characteristics.
+Admittance, sending away, shaving, the supreme penalty, and any legal procedure with similar characteristics.

 apalokanakammaṁ imāni pañca ṭhānāni gacchati.